03 Jun The Purr-fect Pet-Friendly Kitchen Renovation

 Give Pet Dishes Their Own Spot

 In an organized kitchen, every dish has its proper place.
 A great addition for your pet, and for you, is a space to keep food and water bowls tucked away.
-A designated pet dish spot will help avoid walking on slippery floors where water tends to spill and will keep a clean appearance when not in use.
-A pullout drawer in a base cabinet or even a tray hidden within a piece of toe kick is a great alternative to leaving dishes on the floor where they’re susceptible to being stepped on or tripped over.
+This pet dish spot also means you’re less likely to trip over and walk into water bowl puddles.
+Add a pullout drawer in a base cabinet or place a tray hidden within a piece of toe kick for additional hiding places.
 For a pet that is used to snacking throughout the day, utilizing a low-placed shelf in an open cabinet or on a wall will leave food accessible while also keeping it out of the way.
 A Denver custom cabinet with built-in storage can be added to conveniently store your pet’s food nearby.

 Most people would agree that a pet is a loving member of the family.
 Making accommodations for the needs of these furry ones can easily be achieved through thoughtful planning and design.
 If you are in need of more function in your pet-friendly kitchen renovation, contact us for innovative design ideas.